broadinstitute/cell-health/README.md

 ### Model Interpretation

 Because we used a logistic regression classifier, we can readily interpret the output features.
-These features were derived from CellProfiler and represent different measurements of cell morphology Shown above is a summary of coefficients from all 70 cell health models.
+These features were derived from CellProfiler and represent different measurements of cell morphology.
+Shown above is a summary of coefficients from all 70 cell health models.
 We observed that each contribute to classifying various facets of cell health.
 Many different categories of cell morphology features contribute to cell health predictions.